GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

     </thead>
 <tbody>
     <tr>
-      <td scope="row">Establish success metrics such as completion rates, knowledge assessments, and final exams.</td>
+      <th scope="row">Establish success metrics such as completion rates, knowledge assessments, and final exams.</th>
       <td>
       <ul>
       <li>How effective is the LMS or training system at capturing metrics?</li>
        <li>Are employees retaining content, as measured by knowledge assessments or final exams?</li>
        <li>What success metrics trends can be discerned?</li></ul></td></tr>
     <tr>
-      <td scope="row">Solicit feedback from participants for improvement.</td>
+      <th scope="row">Solicit feedback from participants for improvement.</th>
       <td>
       <ul>
       <li>Is there a feedback collection feature within the LMS or training system?</li>
        <li>How frequently will feedback be reviewed and a course of action planned to address it?</li></ul></td></tr>
     <tr>
-      <td scope="row">Monitor training content, knowledge checks metrics and feedback—as well as conformance metrics—and adjust content and training emphasis to improve learning success.</td>
+      <th scope="row">Monitor training content, knowledge checks metrics and feedback—as well as conformance metrics—and adjust content and training emphasis to improve learning success.</th>
       <td>
       <ul>
       <li>How often will training content be refreshed or updated?</li>
        <li>Establish metrics to gauge training efficacy.</li></ul></td></tr>
   <tr>
-      <td scope="row">Adjust content and training based on policy or technology updates.</td>
+      <th scope="row">Adjust content and training based on policy or technology updates.</th>
       <td>
       <ul>
       <li>What criteria or threshold determines when training content should be updated such as the release of a new policy?</li>
       <li>What is the criteria or threshold for reviewing and revising training content?</li></ul></td></tr>
   <tr>
-      <td scope="row">Conduct periodic reviews and update the training plan as needed.</td>
+      <th scope="row">Conduct periodic reviews and update the training plan as needed.</th>
       <td><ul><li>What is the frequency for reviewing and revising the training plan?</li></ul></td></tr>
 </tbody>
 </table>